 Conclusions and implications: Modelling healthy food intakes by mothers was the key feeding practice associated with higher intakes of healthy foods and lower intakes of discretionary foods.
 The converse was true for allowing child control.
 Only food restrictions for weight and use of pressure were associated with BMI z-scores.

-(280 words)

 Introduction

-Food preferences formed in childhood can track to adulthood(1), and as interventions studies have shown, parental control of the food environment at home using a variety of feeding practices was able to influence their child’s dietary intake(2, 3).
+Food preferences formed in childhood can track to adulthood[1], and as interventions studies have shown, parental control of the food environment at home using a variety of feeding practices was able to influence their child’s dietary intake[2,3].

-Feeding practices are defined as parental-child feeding interactions which determine how, when and why children are fed (4), and may be potentially modifiable determinants of a child’s weight status through dietary intakes.
-Identifying beneficial ones (5, 6) will help inform future intervention studies aiming to improve the overall diet quality in children, and promote healthy weight gain.
-Feeding practices that promote healthy eating habits in accordance to worldwide dietary guidelines(7) which recommend low fat and sugar consumption (8, 9), and higher fruits, vegetables and wholegrains consumption are of primary interest (10, 11).
+Feeding practices are defined as parental-child feeding interactions which determine how, when and why children are fed [4], and may be potentially modifiable determinants of a child’s weight status through dietary intakes.
+Identifying beneficial ones [5,6] will help inform future intervention studies aiming to improve the overall diet quality in children, and promote healthy weight gain.
+Feeding practices that promote healthy eating habits in accordance to worldwide dietary guidelines[7] which recommend low fat and sugar consumption [8,9], and higher fruits, vegetables and wholegrains consumption are of primary interest [10,11].

-Systematic reviews have shown that studies examining maternal feeding practices in relation to children’s dietary intake and BMI have largely focused on feeding practices such as restriction of food intakes, the use of pressure to eat, and monitoring of unhealthy food intakes in children(12-14).
-More recently, an increasing number of studies have examined feeding practices using the Comprehensive Feeding Practice Questionnaire (CFPQ), which in total, captures 12 feeding practices (15-18).
-Validated in parents of young children (2-8 years old) (19), this questionnaire is an extension of previous measures of feeding practices (4, 20), and represents a more complete range of positive and negative feeding practices that may influence child dietary intakes and BMI (15, 16, 18, 21).
+Systematic reviews have shown that studies examining maternal feeding practices in relation to children’s dietary intake and BMI have largely focused on feeding practices such as restriction of food intakes, the use of pressure to eat, and monitoring of unhealthy food intakes in children[12-14].
+More recently, an increasing number of studies have examined feeding practices using the Comprehensive Feeding Practice Questionnaire (CFPQ), which in total, captures 12 feeding practices [15-18].
+Validated in parents of young children (2-8 years old) [19], this questionnaire is an extension of previous measures of feeding practices [4,20], and represents a more complete range of positive and negative feeding practices that may influence child dietary intakes and BMI [15,16,18,21].

-However, it is noted that some of these previous studies were focused on preschoolers of particular weight statuses (e.g. overweight)(18) , and those from low-socioeconomic (SES) backgrounds(21), thus potentially limiting the generalizability of these findings.
-Additionally, many studies focused on primarily fruit and vegetables intakes (17, 18), leaving other aspects of the diet less explored.
-Furthermore, few studies have examined the influence of these feeding practices on both dietary intakes and BMI (21).
-Some studies (15, 16, 21) conducted only univariate analysis without including other variables that could potentially confound the association studied, for example, maternal age or educational levels which have been previously shown to be associated with both maternal feeding practices(22, 23), as well as dietary intakes of children (24, 25).
-Thus, the lack of accounting for confounding factors may result in inaccurate conclusions from these previous findings (15, 16, 21).
+However, it is noted that some of these previous studies were focused on preschoolers of particular weight statuses (e.g. overweight)[18] , and those from low-socioeconomic (SES) backgrounds[21], thus potentially limiting the generalizability of these findings.
+Additionally, many studies focused on primarily fruit and vegetables intakes [17,18], leaving other aspects of the diet less explored.
+Furthermore, few studies have examined the influence of these feeding practices on both dietary intakes and BMI [21].
+Some studies [15,16,21] conducted only univariate analysis without including other variables that could potentially confound the association studied, for example, maternal age or educational levels which have been previously shown to be associated with both maternal feeding practices[22,23], as well as dietary intakes of children [24,25].
+Thus, the lack of accounting for confounding factors may result in inaccurate conclusions from these previous findings [15,16,21].

-At present, studies which use measures of maternal feeding practices from the CFPQ are typically from Caucasian and other non-Asian populations (15, 17, 18, 21).
-Asian feeding practices differ from those of other ethnicities(Whites, Blacks and Hispanics)(26), hence understanding the influence of maternal feeding practices on children’s dietary intakes in an Asian population can help inform the development of more culturally appropriate interventions.
-Furthermore, it can guide parental feeding practices in a way that maximizes the positive influences, and minimizes the development of unhealthy feeding behaviors (2, 3).
+At present, studies which use measures of maternal feeding practices from the CFPQ are typically from Caucasian and other non-Asian populations [15,17,18,21].
+Asian feeding practices differ from those of other ethnicities(Whites, Blacks and Hispanics)[26], hence understanding the influence of maternal feeding practices on children’s dietary intakes in an Asian population can help inform the development of more culturally appropriate interventions.
+Furthermore, it can guide parental feeding practices in a way that maximizes the positive influences, and minimizes the development of unhealthy feeding behaviors [2,3].